iqbalyarkhan/old-website/content/2019-08-11--Bubble-Sort.md

 ### Introduction

-In this post I'll talk about one of the most common sorting algorithms called Bubble Sort.
-There are plenty of implementations available on the internet but I, instead of looking at someone else's code, decided to understand the logic and implement it on my own.
-I like to do things this way so that I remember how it's done.
-The best way to understand anything is to do it yourself!
-I'd hate to memorize bubble sort implementation thus I'm using this post as a 'note to self' to keep a track of the things I learned while implementing bubble sort.
-To make sure we get the most out of this post, instead of just copying and pasting code from my IDE, I'll explain each line of code and why I chose to do what I did.
-Let's begin.

 The idea behind bubble sort is to build our array from the right end (part of the array with the largest index) and move gradually to the opposite end.
-We begin by looking at each adjacent pair `i` and  `j` and checking whether the value `i` is greater than `j`.
-This could be changed if you're sorting your array in decreasing order (we'll then simply check if `i` is less than `j`).
-We keep repeating this until we find that **we've not made any swaps** in our iteration.
-As the algorithm progresses, the biggest item bubble up to the top end of the array.
+We begin by looking at each adjacent pair `i` and  `i+1` and check whether the value `i` is greater than `i+1`.
+This could be changed if you're sorting your array in decreasing order (we'll then simply check if `i` is less than `i+1`).
+If the value at position `i` is greater than the value at position `i+1`, we'll swap the two values.

+ We keep repeating this until we're out of elements to check and swap (Some optimized implementations stop when **we've not made any swaps** in our iteration).
+As the algorithm progresses, the biggest item bubbles up to the top end of the array.
 Simple!

 ### Approach